vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_bgr_hfk_ybc_vinayjk_07-04-24-2242-31-273:

-Download layers for the QIRP SDK build by using manifest release tag
+Download layers for the QIRP SDK build by using the manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::